adobe/spectrum-css/.changeset/twenty-ravens-divide.md

 "@spectrum-css/coachmark": minor
 ---

-Adds support for the elevation/drop shadows on action menu popover using popover drop shadow tokens and new mods.
-Additionally, the corner radius was updated to correspond to the new S2 popover corner radius.
+CSS references to popover custom properties/tokens were updated to reflect some mod name changes in the S2 popover (#3365).
+The corner radius token was updated to correspond to the new S2 popover corner radius, as well as some updated popover mod names:

-New mods include:

-- `--mod-popover-drop-shadow-blur`
-- `--mod-popover-drop-shadow-color`
-- `--mod-popover-drop-shadow-x`
-- `--mod-popover-drop-shadow-y`
+- `--mod-popover-border-width` was updated to `--mod-popover-border-thickness`.
+- `--mod-popover-content-area-spacing-vertical` was updated to `--mod-popover-content-area-spacing`.